Asset correlation estimation for inhomogeneous exposure pools: Appendix

-Once an exposure constellation is chosen the overall asset correlation is calculated in two ways.
-Once directly by averaging the asset correlation across the exposure pools defined in the exposure constellation leading to $\bar{\rho}^A$ and once by using the information contained in the exposure constellation to calculate the variance of the overall default rate $\DRb$ via equation (\ref{multibucket3}) and then backing out $\tilde{\rho}^A$ from that variance of the default rate via equation (\ref{singlebucket}), assuming the underlying pool of exposures was homogeneous.
-The asset correlation $\bar{\rho}^A$ is the true average asset correlation of the exposure constellation, whereas $\tilde{\rho}^A$ is the asset correlation that would be measured\footnote{we write here, and throughout the paper, \lq\lq{}measured\rq\rq{} to stress the error potential for the practitioner, but our approach derives the asset correlation from the analytical properties of the exposure constellation and no estimation error is included in the analysis.} under the (wrong) assumption that the exposure constellation was in fact homogeneous with respect to PD and asset correlation.
-The discrepancy between those two quantities is a measure of the error that is made by making the assumption of homogeneity.
-In the results section we look at the ratio $\rho^A\%=\tilde{\rho}^A / \bar{\rho}^A$.
+In order to apply equation \refe{multibucket3} to an exposure pool first a certain constellation of homogeneous sub-pools is chosen, which is characterized by the following parameters, the combination of which we will call {\em exposure constellation}: \begin{itemize} \item $K$: number of PD buckets used \item $L$: number of asset correlation buckets used \item $\rhoa_l , 1\le l \le L$: different $\rhoa$ values for the $L$ asset correlation buckets \item $p_k , 1\le k \le K$: different PD values for the $K$ PD buckets \item $n_{kl} , 1\le k \le K , 1\le l \le L$: number of exposures in each of the $L\times K$ exposure pools \end{itemize} Once an exposure constellation is chosen the overall asset correlation is calculated in two ways.
+Once directly by averaging the asset correlation across the exposure pools defined in the exposure constellation leading to $\rhoabar$, and once by using the information contained in the exposure constellation to calculate the variance of the overall default rate $\DRb$ via equation (\ref{multibucket3}) and then backing out $\rhoatilde$ from that variance of the default rate via equation (\ref{singlebucket}), assuming the underlying pool of exposures was homogeneous. $\rhoatilde$ is the asset correlation that would be measured\footnote{we write here, and throughout the paper, \lq\lq{}measured\rq\rq{} to stress the error potential for the practitioner, but our approach derives the asset correlation from the analytical properties of the exposure constellation and no estimation error is included in the analysis.} under the (wrong) assumption that the exposure constellation was in fact homogeneous with respect to PD and asset correlation.
+The discrepancy between $\rhoatilde$ and the average asset correlation $\rhoabar$ is a measure of the error that is made by making the assumption of homogeneity.
+In the results sections we look at the ratio $\rhoa\%=\rhoatilde / \rhoabar$ to characterize this discrepancy.